APTrust/userguide/docs/depositing/index.md

 ### bagit.txt file

-The bag must have a bagit.txt file, with the following tags.
+The bag MUST have a bagit.txt file, with the following tags.

+Note: This file is not retained by APTrust.
+When a file or object is restored, a new bag is created and this file will be re-generated, it records information about the bag itself.

 Tag | Allowed values
 ----|----